Advanced Fuels Fund

 • Support the advancement of a diverse range of technology routes to SAF and other advanced fuels.

 Fig 1.
 Project lifecycle stages and the Advanced Fuels Fund scopeThe Advanced Fuels Fund will provide grant funding to first-of-a-kind (FOAK) commercial and demonstration-scale projects in the UK at all development stages up to construction starting, including “Feasibility”, “Pre-front-end engineering and design” (Pre-FEED)”, “Front-end engineering and design” (FEED) and up to 50% of eligible project costs during the “Detailed Design” and “Procurement of Main Equipment” stages within “Engineering, Procurement & Construction” (EPC).
-In total, up to £165 million in grant funding will be available to winning projects for work during the Funding Period.
 Grant funding has been allocated across five successful projects from the first application window and across nine successful projects from the second application window.
+DfT is committed to allocating up to an additional £63 million to successful applicants under the third application window.
+A sub pot of 50% of the third window funds will also be available specifically to support projects that use CO2 (point source or direct air capture) as their main carbon source in fuel production.

-A webinar launch event was held on 19 April 2023 following the opening of Window 2.
-The event gave an overview of the competition covering:
+A webinar launch event will be held in February 2025 following the opening of Window 3.
+The event will give an overview of the competition covering:

 • The main assessment criteria and minimum requirements.